 When sanding, use light

 Good lighting is essential for achieving the best results.
 The good and strong light will show you all the possible fine scratches and marks left during sanding.
 You want to get rid of those before applying the stain and the finish because the pigments of the staining product will highlight even the finer imperfections and make them more noticeable.
-From now one, the only way to fix that is starting the whole process all over again and sanding the surface.
+From now on, the only way to fix that is to start the whole process all over again and sanding the surface.
 Make sure to choose a light that is not only strong but mobile and movable enough so you can easily and conveniently use it whenever you are moving around.
 Make sure to position the light in a way that it shoots across the surface of the floor because this is the way to “catch” all scratches and imperfections left.

 How to sand fast?